openthread/openthread/src/cli/README.md

 ### bbr register

-Register Backbone Router Service for Thread 1.2 FTD. `SRV_DATA.ntf` would be triggerred for attached device.
+Register Backbone Router Service for Thread 1.2 FTD. `SRV_DATA.ntf` would be triggered for attached device.

 `OPENTHREAD_CONFIG_BACKBONE_ROUTER_ENABLE` is required.